Combinatorial modifications of Reeb graphs and the realization problem: Introduction

 The starting point for this paper is the following natural problem.

 \begin{problem} For a given manifold $M$, which graph $\Gamma$ can be realized as the Reeb graph of a function $f\colon M \rightarrow \R$ with finitely many critical points? \end{problem}

 The author gave an answer to the question in Problem \ref{main_problem} for surfaces \cite[Theorem 5.4 and 5.6]{Michalak}.
 In order to state it we introduce the following notation.
-By the number of cycles of a graph $\Gamma$ we mean its first Betti number $\beta_1(\Gamma)$.
-Define the Reeb number $\reeb{M}$ of a manifold $M$ to be the maximal number of cycles among all Reeb graphs of functions on $M$ with finitely many critical points.
-Recall that each Reeb graph admits the so-called good orientation (cf.~\cite{Sharko}, \cite{Saeki}).
-Now, it turns out that, except the tree on two vertices, each graph $\Gamma$ with good orientation can be realized up to isomorphism of oriented graphs as the Reeb graph of a function with finitely many critical points on a~given closed surface $\Sigma$, provided that $\beta_1(\Gamma) \leq \reeb{\Sigma}$.
+By the cycle rank of a graph $\Gamma$ we mean its first Betti number $\beta_1(\Gamma)$.
+Define the Reeb number $\reeb{M}$ of a manifold $M$ to be the maximum cycle rank among all Reeb graphs of functions on $M$ with finitely many critical points.
+Recall that each Reeb graph admits the so-called good orientation (see Definition~\ref{definition:good_orientation}, cf.~\cite{Sharko},~\cite{Saeki}).
+Now, it turns out that, except the complete graph on two vertices, each graph $\Gamma$ with good orientation can be realized up to isomorphism of oriented graphs as the Reeb graph of a function with finitely many critical points on a~given closed surface $\Sigma$, provided that $\beta_1(\Gamma) \leq \reeb{\Sigma}$.

 In general, a significant amount of work on Reeb graphs is concerned with functions on surfaces (see \cite{Edelsbrunner}, \cite{Fabio-Landi}, \cite{KMS}, \cite{Kudryavtseva}, \cite{Morse-Bott}, \cite{Saeki}, \cite{Michalak}).
-Although in a recent paper Gelbukh \cite{Gelbukh:Reeb_graph} described all possible numbers of cycles in Reeb graphs of Morse functions on a~closed orientable manifold of an arbitrary dimension $n\geq 2$.
-The question of realizability of number of cycles in Reeb graphs is a special case of the problem.
+Although in a recent paper Gelbukh \cite{Gelbukh:Reeb_graph} described all possible cycle ranks of Reeb graphs of Morse functions on a~closed orientable manifold of an arbitrary dimension $n\geq 2$.
+The question of realizability of cycle ranks in Reeb graphs is a special case of the problem.
 In this paper we settle Problem \ref{main_problem} as follows.

-\begin{thm:intro} Let $M$ be a closed, connected $n$-dimensional manifold, $n\geq 3$, and $\Gamma$ be a graph with good orientation such that $\beta_1(\Gamma) \leq \reeb{M}$.
-Then there exists a Morse function $f\colon M \to \R$ such that $\reeb{f}$ is orientation-preserving homeomorphic to~$\Gamma$.
-If the maximal degree of a vertex in $\Gamma$ is not greater than $3$, then $f$ can be taken to be simple. \end{thm:intro}
+\begin{thm:intro} Let $M$ be a closed, connected $n$-dimensional manifold, $n\geq 2$, and $\Gamma$ be a finite oriented graph.
+There exists a Morse function $f\colon M \to \R$ such that $\reeb{f}$ is orientation-preserving homeomorphic to~$\Gamma$ if and only if $\Gamma$ has a good orientation and $\beta_1(\Gamma) \leq \reeb{M}$.
+Moreover, if $M$ is not an orientable surface and the maximum degree of a vertex in $\Gamma$ is not greater than $3$, then $f$ can be taken to be simple. \end{thm:intro}

-In fact, the good orientation of $\Gamma$ and inequality $\beta_1(\Gamma) \leq \reeb{M}$ are necessary and sufficient conditions for realizability of $\Gamma$ up to orientation-preserving homeomorphism.